branflake2267/docs/README.md

 # Sencha Docs Site Generator
 The Sencha docs site generator takes guides and api documentation and makes a site.

+The docs site generator uses Doxi Api Docs formatting.

+The guides platform allows you to save making redudndant data across version.
+And it uses simple markdown to render the html.
+Which makes writing docs quick and easy.

 ## TODO

 * TODO [Transfer the JsDuck content to wiki here](https://github.com/senchalabs/jsduck/wiki)